AnkammaChowdary38/WebApiBestStories/README.md

 Build the project:
 dotnet build

-if the build is sucess Run the project using below cmd dotnet run
+if the build is sucess Run the project using cmd : dotnet run

 The API will be accessible at https://localhost:5001 (or a different URL if configured differently).